kskalvar/aws-eks-cluster-quickstart/README.md

        variables in .kube/aws-auth-cm.yaml and .kube/control-kubeconfig.
 It
        uses the naming convention I specified in this HOW-TO.
 So if you didn't use the naming convention it won't work.
-If you do use the script then all you need to do is run "Test Cluster" and "Test Cluster Nodes" steps.
+If you do use the script then all you need to do is run the "Test Cluster" and "Test Cluster Nodes" steps.
 ```

 Gather cluster name, endpoint, and certificate for use below